nightroman/FarNet/FSharpFar/README.md

 - Use suffix *.fs.ini* for configuration names.
 - Use full option names without `--`.
 - Use switches without values and `=`.
-- FarNet directory is predefined as `lib`.
-- *FarNet.dll* is predefined as `reference`.
 - Keys `lib`, `reference`, `load`, `use` may be used several times.
-  Relative paths should start with a dot.
+- Relative path values should start with a dot.
 - Values are preprocessed:
     - Environment variables defined as `%VARIABLE%` are expanded to their values.
     - `__SOURCE_DIRECTORY__` is replaced with the configuration file directory.

+Predefined:

+- FarNet directory is predefined as `lib`.
+- *FarNet.dll* is predefined as `reference`.
+- *FSharpFar.dll* is predefined as `reference`.

 Sample configuration: